5 Segmentation

 nclass = 5, verbose = F)

-You can also save your model from importing and applying back to new data in the future.
+You can also save your model to import and apply back to new data in the future.

 save(seg_LCR_5, file="CH5_LCR_5_Model.Rdata")